serenorg/serendb/docs/core_changes.md

 ## Allow startup without reading checkpoint record

-In Neon, the compute node is stateless.
+In SerenDB, the compute node is stateless.
 So when we are launching compute node, we need to provide some dummy PG_DATADIR.
 Relation pages can be requested on demand from page server.
 But Postgres still need some non-relational data: control and configuration files, SLRUs,...
 It is currently implemented using basebackup (do not mix with pg_basebackup) which is created by pageserver.
 It